ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 When sampling from a replay buffer, we choose which experiences to train our agent with.
 A straightforward strategy to choose these samples that has proven effective for many algorithms is uniform sampling.
 That is, choosing a random item from the buffer each time we sample.
 A strategy that has proven better in many cases is `Prioritized Experiences Replay (PER) <https://arxiv.org/abs/1511.05952>`__.
-In PER, experiences are assigned a priority which denotes their significance, or in simple term, how much we expect our algorithm to learn from them.
+In PER, single items in the buffer are assigned a priority which denotes their significance, or in simple terms, how much we expect to learn from these items.
 As a consequence, experiences with a higher priority are made more likely to be sampled.

 Eviction Strategy
 -----------------

-A buffer will generally be limited in it's capacity to hold experiences.
-In the course of running an algorith, a buffer will eventually reach it's capacity and in order to make room for new experiences, we need to delete (evict) older ones.
+A buffer will generally be limited in its capacity to hold experiences.
+In the course of running an algorith, a buffer will eventually reach its capacity and in order to make room for new experiences, we need to delete (evict) older ones.
 This is generally done on a first-in-first-out basis.
 For your algorithms this means that buffers with a high capacity give the opportunity to learn from older samples, while smaller buffers make the learning process more on-policy.
 An exception from this strategy is made in buffers that implement `reservoir sampling <https://www.cs.umd.edu/~samir/498/vitter.pdf>`__.